How to create community

 MOST of the people I meet who are not in community have been lazy about connecting with people.
 If community doesn't smack them upside the head everyday, they're going to miss it.
 And I've never known community to be so fiesty, so... we need to get off the couch and go meet people!! *end rant*

 However, for a small batch of people reading this post, you've been damaged by a poor example of community.
 I get it...I have been, too.
 But the walls I was building around me were only further suffocating me.
-You were designed to be in community with people for all of the reasons in my first post, so I pray you will have the courage to get up and get back to life.
+You were designed to be in community with people, so I pray you will have the courage to get up and get back to life.

 I know you're ready, so here it is!!